dsjardim/pytorch_gan/posts/BlogPost2.md

 d_loss = d_loss_real + d_loss_fake
 ```

-The next step and final step is the process of teaching the generator to create fake images that look like the real ones.
+The next and final step is the process of teaching the generator to create fake images that look like the real ones.

 To do that, we create a random noise and pass it to the generator.
 And it will generate the fake images.

 Then, we feed the discriminator with these fake images and we will obtain the probability of each image being real or fake.
 We call the loss function and use these probabilities as one of the parameters.
 The second parameter will be the real labels.
 Why? (you should be asking).
 We do that because we want to know how far the generator is to fool the discriminator.
 And we use this error rate to backpropagate on the generator and update its weights.

 ```python
 z = torch.randn(batch_size, latent_size).to(device)